vetsuisse-unibe/NGS-course-docs/publish.md

 # Display your public key (copy this output)
 cat ~/.ssh/id_ed25519.pub
 ```
+-t ed25519: Specifies the type of key (Ed25519 is a modern, secure algorithm)

+When you run this, it will:
+- Ask where to save the key (default location is good)
+- Ask for a passphrase (optional but recommended for security)
+A passphrase is like a password but typically longer and used to encrypt your SSH private key.
+If you don't want to set it just type _ENTER_.
+If you set please make sure you remember it or store it somewhere.

 Then:
 1. Go to GitHub.com → Settings → SSH and GPG keys → New SSH key
 2. Paste your public key and save
 3. Use SSH URL when adding remote (git@github.com:username/repository.git)

 ## Exercise 2: Connect Local to Remote